-From junior level EDI analyst a person can get promoted to mid-level EDI analyst and after that he/she can be promoted to senior level EDI analyst.
-Generally, senior level EDI analysts are called EDI specialists.
-And as compared to EDI analyst, EDI specialists have more salary like they can get upto $90,000 per year.
+From junior-level EDI analyst a person can get promoted to mid-level EDI analyst and after that he/she can be promoted to senior-level EDI analyst.
+Generally, senior-level EDI analysts are called EDI specialists.
+And as compared to EDI analysts, EDI specialists have more salary like they can get up to $90,000 per year.

 EDI specialists design and develop a system for the exchange of information.
 Also, they maintain accurate records of transactions.

-EDI analyst/Specialists generally belongs to academic degree in CS, Business or Information Systems.
+EDI analysts/Specialists generally belong with academic degrees in CS, Business, or Information Systems.

 Skills required to become EDI Analyst :

 - Understand how the system works in the organization.

 - Knowing about UX designing is a plus.

 - Advanced knowledge of programming languages including C++, Java, XML, SQL, etc.